 The foam-extraction procedure, Ms. Buyers said, employs the use of a froth instead of dry chemicals and the froth is sucked away from the rug or carpet while it is still damp.

 With the rotary-shampoo technique, she mentioned, the washing solution is forced into the rug or carpet by a piece of equipment that employs moving brushes to work the solution into the fibres.
 The ensuing dirty lather is then taken out by wet vacuuming.

 Ms. Buyers said, there"s the absorbent-pad, or" bonnet," strategy.
 With this strategy, she said, compounds are sprayed into the carpets and rugs piles and after they have had an opportunity to work their magic by percolating the dirt up to the surface, the chemicals are removed by a device with a big circle absorbent spinning brush like the ones on the bottom of a commercial floor waxing machine.

 In the wrong hands, , the rotating brush can easily make your deep-pile rug or carpet in to a spotty mess."
 The absorbent-pad procedure really should be used only by a correctly qualified cleaning expert," Ms. Buyers said.

-And Phil Manwarren is just such a person.
+And Phil Manwarren is just such a pro.

-Our cleanup technique is so different from steam-cleaning and shampooing that it isn"t even funny," said Mr. Manwarren, the owner of the Carbonated south east business in stevens Crown, Pa
+Our cleanup technique is so different from steam-cleaning and shampooing that it isn"t even remotely close," said Mr. Manwarren, the owner of the Carbonated south east business in stevens Crest, Pa

-With the Chem clean technique, he said, the washing solution is sprayed into the carpeting then it begins to bubble, thereby" emulsifying" the filth and raising it to the top.
+With the Chem clean technique, he said, the washing solution is sprayed into the carpeting then it begins to bubble, thus" emulsifying" the grime and raising it to the top.